zhaoyao91/simple-json-logger/README.md

-# Simple Json Logger
+# Simple JSON Logger

-Simple json logger.
+Simple JSON logger.

+Just convert your logs into JSON format and add necessary fields (in fact, only level).

 ## Usage